What is degenerative disc disease in the neck?

 Symptoms of degenerative disc disease in the neck

-Degenerative disc disease means that a disc – one of the cushiony shock absorbers in the spine – has gradually become compromised.
-This condition doesn’t always cause symptoms, however.
+A degenerated disc does not always cause pain and other symptoms.
 As with other disc problems, symptoms arise when an abnormal neck or back disc interferes with regular nerve function.
-When a nerve in the neck becomes impinged, pinched or otherwise irritated, a number of symptoms are possible, including:
+When a nerve in the neck becomes pinched or otherwise irritated, a number of symptoms are possible, including:

-- Muscle weakness in the shoulders or elbows
+- Muscle weakness in the shoulders or arms

 - Radiating or “traveling” pain (radiculopathy) along the nerves

 These symptoms often start mildly and increase in strength over time.
 If you begin to experience one or more of these symptoms for longer than a week, you should consult a doctor to proactively treat your condition before your symptoms worsen.
 Many mild degenerative disc cases can be treated through conservative, nonsurgical methods of treatment, such as hot and cold therapy, pain medication and physical therapy.
 However, as the condition worsens, you may be more likely to be recommended for spine surgery.

 Minimally invasive spine surgery as treatment for degenerative disc disease